hoyley/c4/README.md

 ```
 This command will run 500,000 training simulations with player 1 using random strategy and player 2 using MCTS.
 Following training, 1,000 simulations will be run.

+It is possible to use a different player for training than for execution.
+Specifying a player named `minimax,human` will
+train using minimax and execute using human input.

 Use `python3 runner.py --help` for more detailed instructions.
 Todo: Implement more detailed instructions :)